EricRobertCampbell/alberta-paleontological-society-website/src/content/events/2024-11-22-rtmp-sleepin.md

 -   Palaeontology activities
 -   Full-day admission to the museum

 This is a fantastic event for kids & families, but we require at least one adult per five children.
+Please note also that only children between **5 - 13 years old** are eligible to attend.

 **Space is limited** — we’re only accepting the first 20 registrants, so don’t delay!